Apress/db-performance-at-scale/References.md

 ## Data Modeling
 Getting data modeling right is vital for database performance, but it's a massive topic that varies significantly across database models and types.
 We reference data modeling throughout the book, but did not feel that adding a dedicated chapter on data modeling would be feasible or adequate.
-Here are some recommended resources we recommend:
+Here are some resources that focus on the topic:

 - [NoSQL Distilled: A Brief Guide to the Emerging World of Polyglot Persistence](https://martinfowler.com/books/nosql.html) - A book by Pramod J. Sadalage and Martin Fowler